 He has also taken part in the Phillies Phitness educational program which shares with students in grades K-12 the importance of making smart food choices at an early age.

-Last year Ryan and his wife Krystle founded The Ryan Howard Big Piece Foundation which is dedicated to improving the lives of children by promoting academic and athletic development.
-The Foundation's goal is to engage students in essential area of literacy thus leading them on a path to a brighter future.
+In 2014, Ryan and his wife Krystle founded The Ryan Howard Big Piece Foundation which is dedicated to improving the lives of children by promoting academic and athletic development.
+The Foundation's goal is to engage students in the essential area of literacy thus leading them on a path to a brighter future.

 View Photos »